ankitpokhrel/Dynamic-Featured-Image/README.md

 [dfiFeaturedImages width="300" height="300"]
 ```

-### Getting images with fancybox support in a theme
+### Retrieving Images with Fancybox Support in a Theme

 Function syntax